anandngn/tmppub/Course3_SF/Final/Writeup_base2.md

 Expanding the Kalman filter to estimate additional object attributes (such as width, length, and height) would be valuable, particularly for vehicles or irregularly shaped objects.
 This can be done by augmenting the state vector and introducing new measurement models.

 #### Handling Nonlinear Dynamics More Effectively
-If the target objects exhibit highly nonlinear motion, switching to advanced versions like the Unscented Kalman Filter (UKF) or Particle Filter (PF) could improve state estimation accuracy compared to EKF.
+If your target objects exhibit highly nonlinear motion, switching to advanced versions like the Unscented Kalman Filter (UKF) or Particle Filter (PF) could improve state estimation accuracy compared to EKF.

 #### Robust Outlier and Uncertainty Handling
 Utilizing statistical outlier rejection mechanisms—such as RANSAC or robust statistical thresholds—can mitigate the effects of unreliable measurements, improving overall tracking stability.